-Tvrđa is the Old Town of Osijek that consists of the best preserved and largest ensemble of Baroque buildings within Croatia.
+Tvrđa is the Old Town of Osijek that consists of the best-preserved and largest ensemble of Baroque buildings within Croatia.

 It is the center of administrative, educational, and cultural life for the city as well as the whole region.
-Here you can also find the Habsburg star fort that was built by military back in 1687 after the defeat of the Ottoman forces.
-Most of the walls have been taken down but the tower still stands on top of the hill letting it be seen from the Drava River.
+Here you can also find the Habsburg star fort that was built by the military back in 1687 after the defeat of the Ottoman forces.
+Most of the walls have been taken down, but the tower still stands on top of the hill, letting it be seen from the Drava River.
 The fort interior is now Osijek’s nightlife center with numerous bars and restaurants in the surrounding area.

-Along the banks of the Drava River are long stretches of pavement on both sides perfect for walking and and of my favorite things to do in Osijek – bike riding.
+Along the banks of the Drava River are long stretches of pavement on both sides perfect for walking and of my favorite things to do in Osijek – bike riding.